Emily Tarrier from London City Calling believes cruise holidays are for everyone, even younger travellers in their 20s and 30s.

 Excursions at each destination can be slightly more expensive, however they are completely optional so you can opt to explore each port by yourself and keep costs to a minimum.

-Travel Hack Tip: If you’re going away with a group of friends, Princess Cruises have rooms which can sleep up to 4 adults in two sets of bunk beds.
+Travel Hack Tip: If you’re going away with a group of friends, Princess Cruises have rooms which can sleep up to 4 adults in either a double bed and 2 pull down beds or two twin beds and 2 pull down beds.
 Once you’ve paid for the initial 2 people in the room, you can add the 3rd and 4th for under half the standard price.

 There are plenty of bars and even nightclubs